BridgesUNCC/bridges-server-data-gutenberg/README.md

   * strip : (OPTIONAL) Tells the server if you want to remove header and footer data from the book text, default is True

  Type and Strip have specific values that it is looking for:
-  * type = id, title, language, date, author
+  * type = id, title, language, date, author, genre, loc
   * strip = true or false (True = yes strip the data, False = don't strip the data)

 The returned data is in json format such as: